cvolkmer/fhnw-web-deployment/Readme.md

 A task definition is required to run Docker containers in Amazon ECS.
 For example, you specify parameters like the Docker image to be used, CPU and Memory, Networking mode, Logging and more.

+- In the AWS Console select "Services" and type "Elastic Container Service"
 - In the left navigation pane under "Amazon ECS" click on "Task Definitions"
 - Click on "Create a new Task Definition"
 - Select "Fargate" in the launch type compatibility screen and click "Next step"